Sport Áncash: Significant Copa Perú Campaigns

 Sport Áncash would reach the regional stage in 1998 and 1999 but would not qualify to the national stage until 2000.
 During the 2000 Copa Perú, the club faced Atletico Grau.
 They would lose their away game 1–0 and win at home 0–3.
-Because only points and not goals were taken into consideration a play-off game was played on neutral ground in Lima where the club lost 3–1.
+Because only points and not goals were taken into consideration, a play-off game was played on neutral ground in Lima where Sport Áncash lost 3–1.

 2004 Copa Perú Championship

 In 2004 under the leadership of José Mallqui as president and Tito Chumpitaz as coach, Sport Áncash would win the Copa Perú and make it to the Peruvian Primera División for the first time.
-Sport Áncash and Jose Gálvez both classified to the regional stage that year as departamental champion and runner-up respectively.
-Even though they were both seeded into different groups they played each other in the regional final which Sport Áncash won by 1–0.
-Both teams would also qualify to the national stage where they met again in the quarterfinals.
+Sport Áncash and Jose Gálvez both qualified to the regional stage that year as departamental champion and runner up, respectively.
+Even though they were both seeded into different groups they played each other in the regional final, which Sport Áncash won 1–0.
+Both teams also qualified to the national stage where they met again in the quarterfinals.
 Jose Gálvez won the first leg 4–1 and Sport Áncash the second 3–2.
 In a neutral play-off in Lima, Sport Áncash beat its departamental rival 1–0 to reach the semifinals.
-In the semifinals they defeat Sport Alfonso Ugarte with a global score of 3–2.
+In the semifinals, they defeated Sport Alfonso Ugarte with a global score of 3–2.

-In the finals they defeated one of the oldest teams in the country, Deportivo Municipal, who had qualified as the 2004 Peruvian Segunda División runner-up.
-Because the Peruvian Segunda División was only played by Lima clubs at the time the Peruvian Football Federation took its promotion berth and had the winner and runner-up automatically qualify to the Copa Perú national stage.
+In the finals, they defeated one of the oldest teams in the country, Deportivo Municipal, who had qualified as the 2004 Peruvian Segunda División runner up.
+Because the Peruvian Segunda División was only played by Lima clubs at the time the Peruvian Football Federation took its promotion berth and had the winner and runner up automatically qualify to the Copa Perú national stage.
 The first leg was played in Huaraz and the second in the Estadio Nacional in Lima.
 Sport Áncash won by a global score of 4–1 and was promoted to the 2005 Torneo Descentralizado season.